FateEvent/Blackjack-Table/README.md

 # Blackjack-Table
-A Blackjack project in JS
+A Blackjack project in Javascript